 During the Qualifying Score Meeting, the committee participates in a structured process that includes a test-taking activity, training, a discussion about the requirements for entry-level teaching, and rating of test items.
 This process is known as the modified Angoff procedure and is considered industry standard.
 Following the training, which includes a practice component, panelists provide their professional judgments concerning the performance of the "just acceptably qualified" candidate on the items on the first operational test form (percent of items expected to be answered correctly).
 Then, the panelists participate in a second round of ratings.
 In this round, they are provided with information about actual test takers' performance and the ratings of the other panelists, and are given the opportunity to reconsider, as they deem appropriate, any of their ratings.
 The composite of the panelists' judgments becomes the recommendation for the qualifying (passing) score for the test.
 At this meeting, panelists may also comment on items based on the review criteria of accuracy and freedom from bias.

-Following the Qualifying Score Meeting, the Massachusetts Commissioner of Elementary and Secondary Education reviews the panel's recommendation and the performance of candidates on the first test form, and sets the qualifying score for the test.
+Following the Qualifying Score Meeting, the Massachusetts Commissioner of Elementary and Secondary Education reviews the panel's recommendation and the performance of candidates on the first test form and sets the qualifying score for the test.

 Educators Score the MTEL Tests / Test Results Reported

 Once a test field has been developed or updated, it is administered at regular MTEL test administrations.
 Following each administration, all test materials are returned to Evaluation Systems for scoring.
 MTEL tests consist of multiple-choice and open-response items.
 The multiple-choice items are scored by computer.
-The open-response items are scored by Massachusetts scorers, including Massachusetts teachers and educator preparation and arts and sciences faculty, qualified in the specific test areas.
+The open-response items are scored by Massachusetts scorers, including Massachusetts educators and educator preparation and arts and sciences faculty, qualified in the specific test areas.

 While scorers' qualifications may vary depending on the types of items they will score, in general, scorers have qualifications such as